sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 #### RESULT

-The current SAP HANA time is displayed, in UTC time zone.
+The current time is displayed, in the UTC time zone.

 ### Run an Authentication Check

 Authentication in the SAP BTP, Cloud Foundry environment is provided by the Authorization and Trust Management (XSUAA) service.
 In this example, OAuth 2.0 is used as the authentication mechanism.
 The simplest way to add authentication is to use the Node.js `@sap/approuter` package.
-To do that, a separate Node.js micro-service will be created, acting as an entry point for the application.
+To do that, a separate Node.js microservice will be created, acting as an entry point for the application.

 1. In the `python-tutorial` folder, create an `xs-security.json` file for your application with the following content: